 Inova Kellar Center Clinical Research Service Contract

-Aim: To aid the Inova Kellar Center (part of the Inova Healthcare System) in the development and implementation of web-based routine outcomes monitoring, also known as measurement-based care (MBC), in collaboration with OWL Insights, LLC.
+Aim: Aid the Inova Kellar Center in the implementation of web-based routine outcomes monitoring, also known as measurement-based care (MBC), in collaboration with OWL (https://www.owl.health/), LLC.
 The Kellar Center provides behavioral health treatment to children, adolescents, and their families, and offers a full continuum of services including partial hospitalization, intensive outpatient, intensive home-based services, outpatient, medication management, psychiatric evaluations, psychological testing, and a therapeutic school.
-Use of MBC will allow the Kellar Center to use client self-report data, collected via empirically validated assessments, to guide treatment and discharge planning, monitor client progress, evaluate the efficacy of all services, and address accreditation requirements.
-These data will also be used to prepare research papers and provide pilot data for grant applications.
+Use of MBC allows the Kellar Center to use client self-report data, collected via empirically validated assessments, to guide treatment and discharge planning, monitor client progress, evaluate the efficacy of all services, and address accreditation requirements.
+These data are also used to prepare research papers and provide pilot data for grant applications.

 Psyc 810: Psychological Assessment I